Head & Neck Cancer and Human Papillomavirus (HPV)

 Facts about Head and Neck Cancer

-About 3% of all cancers in the United States are head and neck cancers.
-Men are twice as likely to get head and neck cancers as women are.
-More of the cancers are in people over age of 40; however, the number of younger people with head and neck cancers is going up.
-Oropharyngeal cancer (back of the mouth and throat) caused by HPV infection without other risk factors like tobacco use or drinking has increased dramatically over the last 20 years in young men and women.
-The American Cancer Society estimates that there could be more than 85,000 cases of head and neck cancers in 2021.
+About 4% of all cancers in the United States are head and neck cancers.
+Men are twice as likely to get head and neck cancers as women.
+More of the head and neck cancers are in people over age 50, but the number of younger people with head and neck cancers is going up.
+Oropharyngeal cancer, at the back of the mouth and throat, that is caused by HPV infection has increased dramatically in young men and women.
+The American Cancer Society estimates 71,110 new cases of head and neck cancers will be diagnosed in U.S. in 2024.

 (Graphic from Head & Neck Cancer Alliance (www.headandneck.org))